Moving-Castles/rat.fun/scripts/world-event-management/README.md

 Happens in two steps:

-1. Announcement
+1. Publication

 - New world event document is created on the public sanity cms
 - Including activation date and time (required)
-- Announcement text (optional)
+- Publication text (optional)

 2. Activation